eric7237cire/rgb_delivery/readme.md

 added to the public classes/interfaces (exposed by Serde), the typescript transpilation will show errors.

+## The Algorithm

+Just a brute force search with some pruning done with connected components calculated with the Union Find / Disjoint Set datastructure.

 ## Components

 ### grid-editor

-Angular 7 front end, grid editor.
+Angular 7 front end, grid editor & runs the search.

 ![Screenshot](./readme_images/grid_editor_42.gif)